ebzzry/marie/README.md

 Overview
 --------

-This is a collection of Common Lisp utilities.
+This is a small collection of Common Lisp utilities.

 Usage